Following are tips from a BCG new hire that you might find useful in your case interview prep.

 Don't be scared to ask for clarification and/or help during the cases.
 My interviewers were extremely friendly, supportive and happy to assist.
 Even if you don't know the meaning of an obvious term, get it clarified rather than proceeding ahead.

 With video conference interviews, remember to look at the camera (rather than the screen) as far as possible.

 Be bold, honest, and embrace your unique experiences and what you have to bring.
 Rather than going for the typical answer, seek ways to be creative and give out of the box responses.

-Toward the start I was a little apprehensive about this- as I thought there was a 'consulting mould' that companies were looking for, but I soon realised that diversity and the different perspectives that come with this is truly valued.
+Toward the start I was a little apprehensive about this- as I thought there was a 'consulting mold' that companies were looking for, but I soon realized that diversity and the different perspectives that come with this is truly valued.

 My diverse and non-traditional experiences were some of my greatest assets (e.g. rather than interning during my summers, I had travelled, run projects overseas, etc.) So definitely embrace all your experiences.